magopian/reasonml-fun/cadal/README.md

         - Idea records: one per idea
     - Comments collection: one per idea (eg comments-{id_record})
         - Comment records: one record per comment

+### Setting up a new "group"

+As a kinto admin:
+- Create a new bucket (eg MomDadDaughterSon)
+- Create a new group (eg MomDadDaughterSon)
+- Add each user: choose a login/password and login using the [kinto-admin](https://kinto.agopian.info/v1/admin/), then copy/paste the user ID which will be something like `basicauth:.....`
+- Change the bucket permissions for the group: allowed to write and collection:create